![]() |

 The kit measures 11.5 inches long.
 A multimedia kit comprised of a plastic ship model, a single piece lower hull (full hull or waterline construction) this will be a superb plastic model from Dragon Models.

-You can now supper detail this model!
+You can now super detail this model!

-This item DML3830 -$18.95
+This item DML3830 -Gone for Now

 Special Features:

-- One piece slide molded upper hull with undercut details
+- One piece slide molded upper hull with undercut details realistically represented

 - Waterline or full hull version can be assembled